adavis/conference-talk-proposals/README.md

-# conference-talk-proposals
+# Conference talk proposals
-This contains talk proposals that I've submitted to conferences
+This repo contains talk proposals that I've submitted to conferences.
+Each proposal is in its own separate file.